The Big Question…Do leather repair kits really work?

 Unfortunately, you may have already tried the As-Seen-On-TV kits or Dollar Store type kits with poor results so you may be skeptical that any repair kit will work as it’s advertised.
 You won’t be disappointed with your results when using our products.

 Below are a few buying tips that we hope will help you make an informed decision.

 » The real proof of how well a product performs will be evidenced by customer photos and reviews, not with photos of professional repairs.
 Choose a reputable company, one that has plenty of customer reviews and before and after photos.
-Not every customer is happy with their repair results, for whatever reason, so if you read 100 great reviews and 2 or 3 bad ones, keep that in perspective.
+Not every customer is happy with their repair results, for whatever reason, so if you read 100 positive reviews and 2 or 3 negative ones, keep that in perspective.

 » Be sure you’re buying the right products for your project.
 Sure, those little jars of colored paste that you’ll find everywhere from Walmart to Ebay to Amazon will fix “some” minor damage.
 However, you have to ask yourself if you’ll be satisfied with a mediocre repair.
 If not, save yourself the headache and purchase professional grade products.
 Yes, they’ll cost you more, but in the long run, you’ll save time and you’ll actually be happy with the end results.